efajardo/technology/docs/software/ce-test-scaling.md

 ### Use

-Just untar it or check it out from mas on the HTCondor submit node (see above):
+Just untar it or check it out from the repo into the HTCondor submit node (see above):

 ``` console
 git checkout https://github.com/efajardo/osgscal